Suggested Reading:

 3 Tertullian (160-240 A.D.)
 Apologeticus, Chapter 50

-Saints removed from the Roman Martyrology after Vatican II
+Saints removed from the Roman Calendar after Vatican II

-131 Saints have been deleted from the Roman Martyrology by Pope Paul VI’s motu proprio Mysterii Paschalis on 14 February 1969.
+131 Saints have been deleted from the Roman Calendar by Pope Paul VI’s motu proprio Mysterii Paschalis on 14 February 1969.
 The document states:

 This culturally and ecumenically biased omission of the names of 131 Saints removed does not imply that these saints never existed!
 It is merely a deletion of their names — not their persons, their sanctity, and their miracles.
 They have simply become inconvenient for the post-Conciliar Church of Vatican II.
 With full justification can they — and should they —still be invoked for their intercession for the Church Militant here on earth.